AmitSharet/brain_storm/docs/source/cli.rst

-cli - Command Line Interface
+CLI - Command Line Interface
 *****************************

 The CLI implements the following commands to get data from the database: